Secondary Hemostasis: Coagulation Cascade

 Thrombin cleaves fibrinogen, a large protein in the plasma, into smaller units called fibrin monomers.
 This cleavage isn’t haphazard.
 Thrombin targets specific peptide bonds within fibrinogen, releasing fibrinopeptides A and B. These peptides act like anchors, keeping the monomers soluble and preventing premature polymerization.

 Thrombin also exposes hidden binding sites on the fibrin monomers.
-These sites, like molecular velcro, allow the monomers to connect with each other, setting the stage for the next critical step.
+These sites, like molecular velcro, allow the monomers to connect with each other, setting the stage for the next critical step in the coagulation cascade.

 Building a Stable Mesh